 Roundup is arguably the world’s most popular weed killer, possibly because it is marketed as being pet-friendly.
 However, Roundup contains a dangerous ingredient named glyphosate.

-This chemical can have a hugely detrimental impact on your dog’s health, and you should never leave Roundup in reach of a pet.
+This chemical can have a detrimental impact on your dog’s health, and you should never leave Roundup in reach of a pet.

 Always store your weed killer in a secure container that will not leak, and on a high shelf that your dog cannot reach – either to drink straight from the bottle or to knock it on the ground.